 CLOSE RANGE SENSING APPLICATIONS

 Rapid urbanisation in Malaysia and the region have contributed significantly to fully utilise the urban spaces optimally.
 Sub-surface urban spaces have been one of the main thrust of operational research in UTM where radar basckscatters are reconstructed for sub-surface mapping (Jaw and Hashim, 2013).
-Not only the works done the locational and depth accuracy to ensure meeting the sub-surface mapping standard, but we have remphasised the work to cover recognition of buried materials (Mahallawy and Hashim, 2013) and its condition (Hashim et al 2011; Hashim and Jaw 2012).
+Not only the works done the locational and depth accuracy to ensure meeting the sub-surface mapping standard, but we have remphasised the work to cover recognition of buried materials (El-Mahallawy and Hashim, 2013) and its condition (Hashim et al 2011; Hashim and Jaw 2012).

 CLOSING REMARKS

 This paper has summarised group of remote sensing applications in UTM that have been carried out as input into specific geospatial solutions.
-All these innovation studies in have employed both the passive, active and cloase range sensing systems.
-We also are venturing to benefit most from the under-exploited remote sensing applications such as the retrieval of intagible information.
+All these innovation studies have employed both the passive, active and cloase range sensing systems.
+We are also venturing to benefit most from the under-exploited remote sensing applications such as the retrieval of intagible information.
 Close range sensing using ground penetrating radar is also prominently important in our sensing innovative for geospatial solutions.

 ACKNOWLEDGEMENTS

-We would like to thank the Ministry of Higher Education, Malaysia and UniversitiTeknologiMalaysia for providing the funds and facilities through project grant of R.J130000.7309.4B094 -Seagrass biomass from satellite remote sensing; for carrying out the research.
+We would like to thank the Ministry of Higher Education, Malaysia and UniversitiTeknologiMalaysia for providing the funds and facilities through various project grants in carrying out the research stipulated in article.
+Collaboration research works within the Tokyo Metropolitan University and AORI, Tokyo University is also acknowledged.

 REFERENCES